Skip to main content

 Fast, local development for Kubernetes and OpenShift Microservices

-Telepresence is a Cloud Native Computing Foundation Sandbox project created by the team at Ambassador Labs
+Cloud Native Computing Foundation Sandbox project initially created by the team at Ambassador

 Why Telepresence?

-Kubernetes was supposed to make your team faster, but now everytime you make a code change you have to wait for containers to build, be pushed to registry, and deployed.
-With Telepresence, you can make changes to your service as if you're developing locally, without having to run all the dependencies on your local machine.
+Kubernetes should make your team faster.
+But every time you make a code change, you have to wait for containers to build, be pushed to a registry and deployed.
+With Telepresence, you develop as if everything runs on your machine.
+No need to manage dependencies.
+Code, test, and see results immediately.

 Shift Testing Left

-You want to catch errors before they get shipped to production, but to do that you need a realistic development environment and with Kubernetes, those can be expensive.
-Telepresence lets you connect the copy of your service locally to your remote dependencies, so you can test like your laptop is in your cluster.
+You want to catch errors before they reach production.
+To do this, you need a realistic development environment.
+However, Kubernetes environments can be costly.
+Telepresence solves this by letting you connect your local service to remote dependencies.
+This allows you to test as if your laptop is part of the cluster.

 Use Your Existing Workflow

 Missing your favorite code editor, debugger, or profiler?
-Anything that runs on your laptop works with Telepresence - even when you're working on a service running in Kubernetes.
+You can use anything that runs on your laptop with Telepresence.
+This includes services running in Kubernetes.

 Used by